IsaacShelton/AdeptWin32Examples/README.md

 No official win32 bindings exist yet, so all of the necessary Windows declarations are inside `windows.adept` and all required native libraries are in the `__libs__` directory.

+For heavily commented code, see `modern/all_use`.
+It covers everything used in this repo.
+All other files only have occasional comments, as they assume you already know how to use the Win32 API.

 Projects:

 - modern - ***Win32 GUI with Modern Styling***